Old Town Hall (Stamford, Connecticut)

 The Old Town Hall is located in the Downtown section of Stamford, Connecticut.
 It is located at the southwest corner of Main and Atlantic Streets, occupying a portion of a triangular block bounded on the south by Bank Street.
 The rest of the block is occupied by the modern portion of Stamford's city hall.
-The building is an elegant Beaux Arts structure, designed by the New York City firm of Mellon and Jossely and built in 1905.
+The building is an elegant Beaux Arts structure, designed by the New York City architectural firm of Mellon and Jossely; it was designed in 1905.

-In the 1960s, city officials began to leave it for larger buildings.
-In the 1980s it was said to be abandoned, and left so for approximately 20 years.
-In 2001, with the help of state grants, the city began a renovation.
-In recent years, it has been rented to businesses as an office space.
+Description

-The building was listed on the National Register of Historic Places on June 2, 1972.
+The Old Town Hall has five levels across three stories.
+Designed in the Beaux-Arts style, it is known for its architecture grandeur.
+It has a limestone facade with a clock tower.
+Notable interior design elements include oak trim, terrazzo flooring, decorative plasterwork, dual staircases with iron railwork, and murals in some rooms.